momentohq/public-dev-docs/docs/develop/tutorials/serverless-cache-walkthrough/3-configuring-momento.md

 If you want to skip the concepts and go directly to the implementation, navigate ahead to the section on [installing and configuring Momento in your serverless application](#installing-and-configuring-momento-in-your-serverless-application).

-## Key concepts about the Lambda runtime model
+## Key concepts about the AWS Lambda runtime model

 Before we get to the implementation, we're going to examine two concepts that will help us understand how we're configuring Momento in our serverless applications.
 First, we'll take a look at the Lambda function lifecycle and the concept of cold starts.
 Then, we'll learn about how to reuse resources within Lambda despite its general statelessness.